paul-r9/CSD-CI-exercise-python/README.md

 Advanced task:

 - [ ] Also validate ISBN-10 strings.
-- [ ] ISBN-10 cehcksum digit can sometimes be "X"
+- [ ] ISBN-10 checksum digit can sometimes be "X"
-- [ ] Create a Fake that is passed into the ISBN class.
+- [ ] Add ability to lookup BookInfo by ISBN.
+ISBN should be validated before doing the Service lookup.
+Create a Fake that is passed into the ISBN class via constructor injection.
 The fake will act as an ISBNService that returns BookInfo for a valid ISBN.

-- Here is some valid BookInfo to use with the Fake.
+Here is some valid BookInfo to use with the Fake.

 | Title                                     | Author         | ISBN-10    | ISBN-13       |
 |-------------------------------------------|----------------|------------|---------------|